How to speed up your website to improve user experience and top Google search results as well as reduce hosting costs by decreasing CPU usage

 Blocking Foreign IP Addresses

 A substantial amount of traffic comes from foreign countries.
-Some of that traffic are legitimate visitors but much of it consists of spammers.
+Some of that traffic is legitimate visitors but much of it consists of spammers.
 I have no need for foreign visitors or spam so I was interested in blocking all foreign visitors.
 Not only does this substantially decrease usage but it substantially decreases spam comments and other types of spam submissions.

 With WordPress, I use a free plug-in called iQ Block Countries.
 For non-WordPress sites, I found Power Redirector 2 which I have not tried.
 I’m now using the premium version of Wordfence on my multisite (see Security above) which allows you to easily block all the countries you want.